tzing/secrets.env/docs/provider/vault.rst

 Keyring integration
 ^^^^^^^^^^^^^^^^^^^
-When :ref:`keyring-addon` addon is enabled, the provider reads the credentials from system keyring.
+When :ref:`keyring add-on <keyring-addon>` is enabled, the provider reads the credentials from system keyring.
 You can disable it by setting environment variable ``SECRETS_ENV_NO_KEYRING=True``.

 Prompt input